 - Observational Errors

 a).
-Instrumental errors arises mainly due to inherent shortcomings in the instruments, loading effect of instrument or misuse of instrument.
+Instrumental errors arise mainly due to inherent shortcomings in the instruments, loading effect of instrument or misuse of an instrument.

 b).
 Environmental errors arises due to instrument external conditions like pressure, temperature, vibrations, humidity, magnetic or electric fields, etc.

 c).
-Observational errors arises due to human inability to read value correctly.
+Observational errors arise due to human inability to read value correctly.
 One such example is Parallax.
-Another example is no two person observe the same situation in same way.
+Another example is no two person observe the same situation in the same way.
 There will always some small deviation in the values measured by the two persons.

 3. Random Errors

 These are the errors that are left after Systematic errors.
-These errors comes in the reading without their source known.
+These errors come in the reading without their source known.
 These errors are also called residual errors.